 A licensed plumber doesn’t just clean up the spill; they find and fix the source of the problem.
 This prevents future backups and gives you peace of mind that your home and yard are truly safe.
 At Mr. Pipey, we handle these tough jobs with the right equipment and expertise, ensuring the cleanup is thorough and the underlying issue is resolved for good.
 When in doubt, always choose the safer option and give our team a call for emergency plumbing support.

-The Spill is Too Large or Complex
+The Spill Is Too Large to Handle

 Size and location are the first indicators that you need professional help.
 Restoration experts agree that if a sewage spill covers an area larger than 10 square feet, it’s beyond a simple DIY cleanup.
 The volume of contaminated material is just too much to handle safely without specialized equipment.
 You should also call a professional if the spill has reached a garden, a well, or any other water source.
 The risk of widespread contamination is high in these cases, and a pro will know how to manage the cleanup and remediation process to protect your property and the environment.

-You Have Health Concerns
+You Have Underlying Health Concerns

 Your health should always be your top priority.
 Sewage contains harmful bacteria, viruses, and parasites that can cause serious illness.
 If you or anyone in your family has a compromised immune system, it’s not worth the risk.
 Beyond the biological hazards, there are other dangers to consider.
 A significant backup can create a risk of electrocution if standing water comes into contact with electrical systems or an explosion if it affects gas lines.
 If you have any concerns about your ability to handle the cleanup safely, it’s best to contact a professional plumber immediately.